Welcome to one of the most popular tourist destinations in South America. Welcome to Sao Paulo.

 Located in the heart of Sao Paulo is the historic local market known as Mercado Municipal.
 Explore the many stalls of this market to discover the flavors of local produce.
 There's everything from spices, vegetables, meat, nuts, soups, sweets, cheeses, and seafood here.
 Don't miss the market's iconic dish—the colossal mortadella (bologna) sandwich.

 The Avenida Paulista is often called Brazil's "Fifth Avenue."
 Locally known as "Paulista," this 2.8-kilometer mega-avenida (main avenue) is both the commercial and cultural hub of Sao Paulo.
 Paulista is where you go to enjoy Sao Paulo at its best.
-Here you'll find everything, from 18th and 19th century historical monuments and churches to modern museums, cafes, and theatres.
+Here you'll find everything, from 18th and 19th century historical monuments and churches to modern museums, cafes, and theaters.

 The Night Is Young